 The third stage of treatment for bloating generally entails the highest risk and cost, but can bring significant improvements in symptom severity.
 As such, its use should be evaluated on an individual basis to ensure that the cost does not outweigh the benefits.

-The most common medications for treat bloating during menopause include the following:
+The most common medications for treating bloating during menopause include the following:

 Hormone-Replacement Therapy (HRT)